aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-microsoft-word-document-97-2003-document-doc-dot-format/drawing-object-features-supported-on-doc-import/_index.md

 Using Aspose.Words you can create and modify different types of graphic objects.

-Almost all properties that deal with object positioning use points as a unit of measurment.
-There is a class to help work with points by converting different types of units to and from points e.g pixel to point, point to inch.
+Almost all properties that deal with object positioning use points as a unit of measurement.
+There is a class to help work with points by converting different types of units to and from points e.g pixel to point, point to the inch.

 [Jump to this location in the export section]()

 {{% /alert %}}
-##### **Images**
+## **Images**
 You can insert new images of any type into a document by using the DocumentBuilder.InsertImage method or by setting the image of an existing shape using the Shape.ImageData property.

 All of the following image types listed in the table below this overview are supported.
-When a document contains multiple references to the same image from an from an external address (e.g the internet) then the image is only downloaded once.
+When a document contains multiple references to the same image from an external address (e.g the internet) then the image is only downloaded once.

-It is useful to know how images are stored in the model when you insert a new image using Aspose.Words There are three classes of image from the Aspose.Words point-of-view.
+It is useful to know how images are stored in the model when you insert a new image using Aspose.Words There are three classes of the image from the Aspose.Words point-of-view.

 1. Microsoft Word Native (which can be stored directly in model without any changes).
 These are the JPEG, PNG, and PICT formats and are left untouched during insertion.